|Nutritional Guidelines (per serving)|

 In a separate bowl, combine the flour and baking powder and blend thoroughly.

-Add the vanilla extract and then stir in the reserved 3/4 cup of undrained pineapple with juice; stir to blend.
+Add the vanilla extract and the reserved 3/4 cup of undrained pineapple with juice; stir to blend.

 Pour the batter into the prepared tube cake pan.

 Place the cake in the unheated oven.
-Turn the oven to 325 F and bake for 1 1/2 hours, or until a long wooden pick comes out clean when inserted into the center.
+Turn on the oven to 325 F and bake for 1 1/2 hours (do not preheat), or until a long wooden pick comes out clean when inserted into the center.